evernym/mobile-sdk/docs/vcx/VcxErrors.md

 - InvalidOption:
     * code: **1007**
-    * description: The parameter passed into C-API is null or invalid
+    * description: The value passed for a mandatory parameter is null
+    * tip: Ensure that you do not pass `null` values for required parameters

+- IncompatibleParameter:
-    * causes:
+    * code: **1111**
-        * Cannot restore string from a pointer
-        * Cannot get callback from a pointer
-        * Passed a combination of incompatible parameters
+    * description: Passed a combination of incompatible parameters.
+Some functions declare self exclusive parameters
-    * tip:
-        * Check that passing parameters are not nulls if you use C-API
-        * Some functions declare self exclusive parameters
+    * tip: Check function documentation to ensure that you do not pass self exclusive parameters

 - InvalidMessagePack:
     * code: **1019**